PISANG GORENG. This is a special Asian dish.

 Mix the fine grind rice flour or cornflour, baking powder and salt.

 Slowly add the sparkling ice-cold water and whisk it until you get a smooth consistency without lumps in the mixture.

-Be sure to add water slowly and watch that the texture of batter is smooth, add more water if necessary keeping the batter not too runny or too thick.
+Be sure to add water slowly and watch that the texture of the batter is smooth, add more water if necessary, keeping the batter not too runny or too thick.

 Peel, then slice the banana, you can cut the bananas diagonally or lengthwise and add to mixture.

 Let it sit in the mixture for about five minutes before searing in the skillet.